-Many Unitarian Universalists (UUs) and our congregations celebrate Christian holidays like Christmas, Jewish holidays like Passover, and Winter Solstice, among others.
+Many Unitarian Universalists (UUs) and our congregation celebrate holidays like Christmas, Easter, Passover, and Winter Solstice, among others.
 Our holiday services use the stories and traditions creatively, calling us to our deeper humanity and our commitment to the good.
+In addition to religious holidays, UUs also honor secular holidays including Earth Day, Martin Luther King Jr. Day, Labor Day, Indigenous Peoples Day, and Thanksgiving.
+These include unique UU traditions, like the Flower Ceremony and the Water Communion.

 Flower Ceremony